 Port wine is, to me, Marlon Brando of the sweet wine world.
 It is considered to be one of the best of its kind just like the skillful player.
-Some of them are too flashy and raw, like Brando.
+Sometimes too flashy and raw, like Brando.
 But the performance of both increases year after year, and their showy state of the art is rasping within the years.

 In my tasting in Lisbon, they said that the grape of Setubal was almost extinct in the seventies.
-Even if it’s known now, it’s certainly not as popular as the other two desserts.
+Even if it’s known now, it’s certainly not as popular as the other two sweet wines.
 But we have no doubt that his reputation will be restored in the future.

 Rome is the cinema capital of continental Europe along with Paris.
-From the streets of De Sica’s New Realist, it is home to Fellini’s surreal spaces.
+From the streets of De Sica’s New Realism, it is home to Fellini’s surreal spaces.
 Another way to explore a city with pleasure is to pursue movie venues.
-We all know that La Dolce Vita is stuck in the Trevi fountain.
+We all know that La Dolce Vita was filmed at the Trevi fountain.
 However, you can explore the city by exploring the meeting place of Giulietta and other prostitutes at Cabiria Nights, the final scene of 8.5, the Bicycle Thieves, the Roman Holiday and the location of many movies.
 World Film Locations: Rome takes the reader on a cinematic journey through the city with that stops.

 Note: In the meantime, you can support your photos with the instagram account film_locations where we play the movie scenes of the cities we visit.

-Warning: Don’t try to tell people over 50 what this set works for.
+Warning: Don’t try to explain people over 60 what this set works for.
 They do not understand.
 My mother saw the price on the set and asked, “So what did you pay for?
 I said, “Mommy, I’m learning to distinguish smells through this set.”